aryRGB/AetherBot/README.md

 1. Build the production version: `npm run build`
 2. Deploy the `dist` folder
 3. Configure API endpoint

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ⭐ If you found this project helpful, please give it a star!